'People were sobbing': Kiwi family's terror stranded 70 floors up as California 7.1 earthquake strikes

-A Kiwi family stranded 70 floors up in an LA skyscraper when today's massive 7.1 magnitude quake struck, have described distraught people hugging and sobbing as the building "violently" swayed.
+A Kiwi family stranded 70 floors up in an LA skyscraper when today's massive 7.1 magnitude quake struck have described distraught people hugging and sobbing as the building "violently" swayed.

+The quake hit Los Angeles at 8.19pm local time (3.19pm NZT) and was the largest Southern California temblor in at least 20 years.
+No deaths have been reported but several injuries, and massive damage to infrastructure in and around Ridgecrest have been reported.

-The Fair family had just ordered dinner in the 70th floor bar in downtown LA's newly built InterContinental hotel at 8.15pm local time when a steady shaking "started to build".
+Kiwi expats the Fair family had just ordered dinner in a 70th floor bar just after 8pm in downtown LA's newly built InterContinental hotel when a steady shaking "started to build".

 "We just ordered a drink from the bar and I was sitting up against the window," Andrew Fair told the Herald.

 "Then the building started swaying, and continued.
 Everyone slowly started to move away from the windows.
-And it's a newer building so it's designed to move."
+And it's a newer building so it's designed to move.

 "There were blinds on the windows that were banging.
-It felt quite violent, and quite noisy.
+It felt quite violent and quite noisy.
 There were people who were sobbing.
 There was a family that was hugging each other.

 "The violence we were experiencing was all around.
 You just feel hopeless because you're that far up.
 It's not like someone's threatening you, it's mother nature."

+It hit at 8.19pm and was centred 17km from Ridgecrest in the same areas where the previous quake hit.
+But it was felt as far north as Sacramento, as far east as Las Vegas and as far south as Mexico.

+Early magnitude estimates from the US Geological Survey wavered between 6.9 and 7.1.
+Cracked buildings, fires, broken roads and numerous injuries have been reported across LA.

-Andrew said his two boys Jack, 10, and Harrison, 8, were "freaking out" as the shocks lasted for around a minute.
+Fair said his two boys, Jack, 10, and Harrison, 8, were "freaking out" as the shocks lasted for around a minute.

-The Fairs have lived at Venice Beach in LA for eight years and quickly made the decision to leave as soon as the swaying had stopped.
+The Fairs, who have lived at Venice Beach in LA for eight years, quickly made the decision to leave the building as soon as it stopped swaying.

 "Once it stopped they were making an announcement over the loudspeaker saying nobody go anywhere, the elevators aren't working."

-But Andrew Fair said they were living in New York when the 9/11 attacks happened and decided they were getting off the 70th floor regardless.
+But Fair said they were living in New York when the 9/11 attacks happened and decided they were getting off the 70th floor regardless.

 "They were trying to stop people [leaving the hotel].
-But we lived in New York when 9/11 happened so we were like we're out of here," the 44-year-old Kiwi expat said.
+But we lived in New York when 9/11 happened so we were like, we're out of here," the 44-year-old said.

 "So we just went down the service elevator.
 They've got four different elevator bays that service different aspects of the building so we went down about five flights of steps and then we went down the service elevator and got out of there."